geudde/attic-chest/pages/01.season-1/06.meeting-06/03.jarvey/docs.md

 Here from some ball or theatre conveyed,
 First has some Swain his destined spouse surveyed,
 But hush, for now the coach draws up, the door
-The driver opens, you can guess no ore.
+The driver opens, you can guess no more.

 The step of iron, polished now by feet
 Slants downward, and you slide into the Street.